04 Nov Monitoring bankruptcies in the Belgian Official Gazette

 Stay informed of bankruptcies

-When searching specific information, it often stands out that the Belgisch Staatsblad is difficult to read.
+When searching specific information, it often stands out that the Belgian Official Gazette is difficult to read.
 It takes some time to find what you are looking for, depending on the number of pages that were filed.

 Would you like to stay informed of the changes in the statutes of certain partners or business relations?
-This can be done quickly and easily by placing companies under monitoring with Trends Business Information.
-As soon as something changes with the companies under monitoring, you will receive a notification.
+This can be done quickly and easily by monitoring your business relations.
+The monitoring tool keeps you informed of all changes, both positive and negative.

 From numerous sources, such as all deeds published in the annexes to the Belgian Official Gazette, labour tribunals and business courts, Open data sets, etc., these data are processed 24/7.
 As soon as something changes in a company that is under monitoring, a notification is sent.
 Changes are also clearly indicated on the company profiles.
 This ensures an up-to-date overview and it saves time.More information about monitoring